 You’re not getting any multi-tool features with this one and overall it’s pretty plain but if you’re looking for something simple, light, and durable enough for shoveling, the SOG Folding Survival Shovel is a decent option.

 If you have something more tactical in mind, check out this shovel axe.
 It’s a multi-purpose tool containing a heavy-duty shovel, sharp axe, serrated saw edge, hammer, paracord, and more.
 You can use this for a variety of different outdoor survival purposes and it’s compact and lightweight weighing barely more than one pound.

 When you first take a look at this one, it looks more like a novelty item than anything because of the design.
 Usually, when something looks this cool, it’s not as functional as it should be but they managed to marry appearance with purpose.

 It’s made with carbon steel and it has an anti-slip handle which comes in handy if you’re working in the rain and all the multi-tool options are well designed and fully functional.
 The only downside is that you’re limited to one handle length and it doesn’t fold up that much so it’s a bit bulky to carry around.

 Shovel is a decent option.

-Next up is an outdoor survival shovel made with high-tech aerospace anodized aluminum with a foldable compact design.
+Next up is an outdoor foldable shovel made with high-tech aerospace-grade aluminum with a foldable compact design.
 Right off the bat, it looks like another “novelty” item and it doesn’t have as great of reviews as the FiveJoy but it’s still a solid option.
 It’s foldable, adjustable, and comes with three different lengths and three different degree variations.